oskardudycz/EventSourcing.NetCore/Workshops/BuildYourOwnEventStore/Readme.md

     - Kafka ide for browsing topics.
 Available at: http://localhost:8000
     - ElasticSearch
     - Kibana for browsing ElasticSearch - http://localhost:5601

-I prepared self-paced training Kit for the Event Sourcing.
-See more in the [Workshop description](./Readme.md).

 ## Description